lisa-lumos/AWS/1-aws-certified-cloud-practitioner/05-storage-and-databases.md

 # 5. Storage and Databases

-## Instance stores and Amazon Elastic Block Store (Amazon EBS)
+## 🏷 Instance stores and Amazon Elastic Block Store (Amazon EBS)
 ### Instance stores
-`Block-level storage` volumes behave like `physical hard drives`.
 An `instance store` provides `temporary block-level storage` for an `Amazon EC2 instance`.
 An instance store is disk storage that is `physically attached` to the host computer for an `EC2 instance`, and therefore `has the same lifespan as the instance`.
 When the instance is terminated, you `lose any data in the instance store`.

 ### Amazon Elastic Block Store (Amazon EBS)
-`Amazon Elastic Block Store (Amazon EBS)` is a service that provides `block-level storage` volumes that you can use with `Amazon EC2 instances`.
+`Block-level storage` volumes behave like `physical hard drives`. `Amazon Elastic Block Store (Amazon EBS)` is a service that provides `block-level storage` volumes that you can use with `Amazon EC2 instances`.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume `remains available`.
 To create an EBS volume, you define the configuration (such as volume size and type) and provision it.
 After you create an EBS volume, it `can attach to an Amazon EC2 instance`.
 Because EBS volumes are `for data that needs to persist`, it’s important to `back up` the data.
 You can take `incremental backups` of EBS volumes by creating `Amazon EBS snapshots`.

+When you modify a file in `block storage`, only the pieces that are `changed` are updated.

 ### Amazon EBS snapshots
 An `EBS snapshot` is an `incremental backup`.
 This means that the first backup taken of a volume copies all the data.
 For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved. `Incremental backups` are different from `full backups`, in which all the data in a storage volume copies each time a backup occurs.
 The full backup includes data that has not changed since the most recent backup.

-## Amazon Simple Storage Service (Amazon S3)
+## 🏷 Amazon Simple Storage Service (Amazon S3)
 ### Object storage
 In `object storage`, each object consists of `data`, `metadata`, and `a key`.
 The data might be an image, video, text document, or any other type of file.
 Metadata contains information about what the data is, how it is used, the object size, and so on.
 An object’s `key` is its `unique identifier`.

-When you modify a file in `block storage`, only the pieces that are `changed` are updated.
 When a file in `object storage` is `modified`, `the entire object is updated`.

 ### Amazon Simple Storage Service (Amazon S3)
 `Amazon Simple Storage Service (Amazon S3)` is a service that provides `object-level storage`.
 Amazon S3 stores data as objects in `buckets`.
 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
 For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
 Amazon S3 offers unlimited storage space.
 The `maximum file size` for an `object` in` Amazon S3` is `5 TB`.

 When you upload a file to Amazon S3, you can set `permissions` to control `visibility and access` to it.
-You can also use the Amazon S3 `versioning` feature to `track changes to your objects` over time
+You can also use the Amazon S3 `versioning` feature to `track changes to your objects` over time.

 ### Amazon S3 storage classes
 With Amazon S3, you pay only for what you use.
 You can choose from a range of storage classes to select a fit for your business and cost needs.
 When selecting an Amazon S3 storage class, consider these two factors: